dmontaner/install_and_config_linux/git.md

 - email
 - user
-- text editor (used when writing commit mesages)
+- text editor (used when writing commit messages)

 use the commands: